dotnet/docs/docs/ai/prompt-engineering-in-dot-net.md

 ### Azure OpenAI

+Azure OpenAI is a managed service that allows developers to deploy, tune, and generate content from OpenAI models on Azure resources.
 Azure OpenAI's client library for .NET is an adaptation of OpenAI's REST APIs that provides an idiomatic interface and rich integration with the rest of the Azure SDK ecosystem.
-It can connect to Azure OpenAI resources or to the non-Azure OpenAI inference endpoint, making it a great choice for even non-Azure OpenAI development.
+It can connect to Azure OpenAI resources or to the non-Azure OpenAI inference endpoint, making it suitable for non-Azure OpenAI development.

 Use the client library for Azure OpenAI to:
 - Create chat-style completions via the Chat Completion API.